Infrastructure WA

 Peter Woronzow (Board Member)

-Peter is the Director General of the Transport Portfolio.
-He is responsible for setting the strategic direction of transport for the State, shaping the development of all major integrated transport plans and leading the implementation of some of WA's most transformational capital projects.
-Peter was appointed as the Managing Director Main Roads in 2018 but had been undertaking the role since 2016.
+Peter Woronzow headshotPeter is the Director General of the Department of Transport which also sees him hold the concurrent roles of Chief Executive Officer of the Public Transport Authority and Commissioner of Main Roads.
+Peter was appointed in November 2021 and had been undertaking the role since March 2020.
+He is responsible for setting the strategic direction of transport for the state, shaping the development of all major integrated transport plans and leading the implementation of some of WA’s most transformational capital projects.

-Michael Barnes (ex officio Board Member)
+Michael Barnes PSM (ex officio Board Member)

-As WA’s Under Treasurer, Michael is the principal economic and financial adviser to the WA Government, with statutory responsibility for the management and reporting of the State’s finances, including formulation of the annual State Budget.
+Michael Barnes PSM headshotAs WA’s Under Treasurer, Michael is the principal economic and financial adviser to the WA Government, with statutory responsibility for the management and reporting of the State’s finances, including formulation of the annual State Budget.

 Michael has a Bachelor of Business with Honours in Economics.
 Born and raised in Perth, he moved to Canberra after graduating from university to take up a position in the Commonwealth Treasury, where he worked for nearly 6 years, mainly in the area of taxation policy.